getpatchwork/patchwork/docs/contributing.md

     $ tox -e py27-django18 patchwork.tests.SubjectCleanUpTest

-Because patchwork support multiple versions of Django, it's very important that you test against all supported versions.
+Because Patchwork support multiple versions of Django, it's very important that you test against all supported versions.
 When run without argument, tox will do this: